Like it or not, AI is already part of the writing world, and ChatGPT is one of the main tools authors keep hearing about.

 Check them out here:

-Additionally, if you'd like to know more about how author can leverage AI, I'd invite you to check out my Story Hacker community, where we have dedicated teachers on various topics, including AI writing tools like this one.
+Additionally, if you'd like to know more about how authors can leverage AI, I'd invite you to check out my Story Hacker community, where we have dedicated teachers on various topics, including AI writing tools like this one.

 Is ChatGPT Plus worth it?